harmony-one/h/progress/yuriy-menkov.md

+2026-02-20 Fri: Indexer improvements for gov.harmony.one.
+Researched issue causing the indexer to restart and crash when a block could not be fetched from a public RPC.
+Configuring fly.io to save latest sync status to speed up sync tyme after reboot.
+Researched auto restart issue.
+Research of Aaron’s updates related to the new LP backtesting dashboard.

+2026-02-19 Thu: Published a basic, fully functional [open-source](https://github.com/harmony-one/sx-monorepo) version of [gov.harmony.one](https://gov.harmony.one) to enable further development by the community.
+The goal is to keep a minimal working version and allow the community to add new features.
+UI connected to smart contracts and the indexer API.
+Current deployment status: UI — production, Smart contracts — deployed, Indexer — running on Fly.io.
+Community members can also submit UI changes for us to deploy.

+2026-02-18 Wed: Comparison of backtesting statistics vs live copy-trading bot performance.
+Performed a step-by-step transaction analysis together with Rika.
+Identified the root cause of discrepancies: positions that are opened and closed within the same block are ignored in backtesting, while in the live bot they are executed with a delay.

 2026-02-17 Tue:  Analyzed the statistics for 3 days collected from the copy trading bot.
 The number of positions, average holding time, and average position size are all in line with expected values.
 Action execution delays range from 1 to 3 blocks depending on the specific scenarios.
 Alchemy was disabled due to excessively high costs.
 Switching to quick node rpc.

 2026-02-16 Mon: President's Day